 Red Spotted Ant Mimic Spider (Castianeira descripta)

-Detailing the identifying qualities of the Red Spotted Ant Mimic Spider, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Red Spotted Ant Mimic Spider.

 Updated: 1/28/2014; Authored By Staff Writer; Content ©www.InsectIdentification.org